homearanya/active-escapes/src/pages/tours/lower-wild-coast-mtb.md

   title: Lower Wild Coast MTB Adventure
   description: 'Discover the diversity of this wild coastline from the vantage of your saddle, winding your way from cliff-top to sandy bay, across grassy plateau and along forested track.
 Our supported tour follows the route of Imana, but over more days with lower daily mileages'
 destinationTour:
-  order: 1
+  order: 0.2
-  image: ../../img/generic/pp-lwcmtb-500.jpg
+  image: ../../img/listing/WC-mtbadventure.JPG
-  tagline: Sandy Tracks
   title: Lower Wild Coast MTB Adventure
-  description: 'Discover the diversity of this wild coastline from the vantage of your saddle, winding your way from cliff-top to sandy bay, across grassy plateau and along forested track.
-Our supported tour follows the route of Imana, but over more days with lower daily mileages'
+  description: There's no better way to appreciate the diversity of this wild coastline than from the vantage of your saddle, as you wind your way from cliff-top to sandy bay, across grassy plateau and up forested tracks, passing friendly villages along the way.
+Following the popular route of the Imana Wild Ride, our supported tours offer more days to do the distance, making it as much a holiday with friends as an Epic MTB adventure.
+  emailLink: mailto:tours@active-escapes.co.za?subject=Lower Wild Coast MTB Adventure – Wild Coast Destination Listing
 ---